Robust Radar Mounting Angle Estimation in Operational Driving Conditions: Methodology

 \subsection{Radar Motion Estimation}

 The main objective of the radar motion estimator is to process raw radar point clouds and estimate the radar motion.
 In the literature, two main approaches exist for radar motion estimation: scan-matching methods \cite{rapp2015fast} and instantaneous methods \cite{kellner2013instantaneous}.
-It has been shown in \cite{zhu2023deepego} that, under realistic driving scenarios, instantaneous methods \cite{kellner2013instantaneous,zhu2023deepego} are generally more robust than scan-matching methods and yield more accurate motion estimates.
-Furthermore, most approaches for radar mounting angle estimation rely on instantaneous methods \cite{grebner2023self,cheng2023extrinsic,kellner2015joint,doer2020radar}.
-However, as discussed in Section~\ref{chap_5_related_work}, these methods typically depend on random sampling (e.g., RANSAC \cite{fischler1981random} or its variants) for outlier rejection, and their performance degrades significantly when the radar point cloud contains a high proportion of outliers.
+It has been shown in \cite{zhu2023deepego} that, under realistic driving scenarios, instantaneous methods \cite{kellner2013instantaneous,zhu2023deepego} are generally less sensitive to point cloud sparsity and dynamic objects than scan-matching methods.
+As a result, most existing approaches for radar mounting angle estimation rely on instantaneous methods \cite{grebner2023self,cheng2023extrinsic,kellner2015joint,doer2020radar}.
+However, as discussed in Section \ref{chap_5_related_work}, these methods typically depend on random sampling (e.g., RANSAC \cite{fischler1981random} or its variants) for outlier rejection, and their performance degrades significantly when the radar point cloud contains a high proportion of outliers.
 In addition, RANSAC is an iterative algorithm, which can lead to poor runtime performance.

 To address the above issues, the proposed pipeline employs two NN-based approaches for two scenarios: (1) a single radar frame \cite{zhu2023deepego} and (2) multiple radar frames \cite{zhu2025deepego+}.
-The bottom of Figure~\ref{fig:chap_5_pipeline_rmest} illustrates the single-frame case.
+The bottom of Figure \ref{fig:chap_5_pipeline_rmest} illustrates the single-frame case.
 At timestamp $t$, the radar provides a point cloud that can be represented as a $J \times M$ matrix, consisting of $J$ detections (rows), each with $M$ features (e.g., range, Doppler, angle of arrival).
 The NN-based approach directly processes this structured input, extracts spatial sinusoidal features from the Doppler profile, and estimates a weight vector $\mathbf{W}_{J,t}^{\mathrm{est}}$ for the $J$ points.
 These weights are then used to eliminate outliers.
 The final radar motion $\mathbf{V}_t^{\mathrm{radar}}$ is estimated using the wLSQ method.